surf-visualization/blospray/readme.md

 - It should be feasible to use OSPRay's [Parallel Rendering with MPI](http://www.ospray.org/documentation.html#parallel-rendering-with-mpi) mode, by providing a variant of the render server as an MPI program.
 - BLOSPRAY development becomes slightly easier as both Blender and the render server can be independently restarted in case of crashes or bugs.

 Of course, this client-server setup does introduce some overhead, in terms of network latency and data (de)serialization.
 But in practice this overhead is small compared to actual render times.
+In future, caching of data on the server can help in reducing the overhead even further.

 ## Supported elements